-The Youth Parole Board is established by sections 442 of the Children, Youth and Families Act 2005.
+The Youth Parole Board is established by sections 442 of the Children, Youth and Families Act 2005 (External link).
 The board exercises jurisdiction over all young people sentenced by a court to a period of detention in a youth justice custodial centre and over young people transferred by the Adult Parole Board from imprisonment in adult prison to serve their sentence in a youth justice centre.

 Parole allows young people on a youth justice centre order (15–20 year olds) or youth residential centre order (10–14 year olds) to serve part of a custodial sentence in the community.
 Parole workers at regional youth justice units supervise young people on parole orders.